 Here we will go over a few tips which you can apply to your own images.
-Hopefully, they will give you a better understanding of how to quickly recognize settings and get the most from the available light.
+Hopefully, they will give you a better understanding of how to quickly recognize settings and get the most from the available natural light for portraits.

 Time of Day

 When you’re solely reliant on natural light, the time of day when you’re shooting can be critical.
 An hour or two after sunrise and before sunset (often referred to as ‘Golden Hour’) are usually the best times to capture the best light of the day.
 Landscape photographers particularly like these times of the day to get the most atmospheric shots, and this also applies to portraits.
 The light at these times of day will depend on the time of year and the location in the world, but as a general guideline, you can’t go wrong with the Golden Hour.